BananaAcid/runworker/README.md

 - all the usual [Cluster Worker](https://nodejs.org/api/cluster.html#cluster_class_worker) methods and properties apply
     - `.process.pid` can be used to access the unique worker id

+_Note:_ Multiple workers can be instantiated from different or the same module scripts.

 `cluster` - can be required/imported in the master script as well to use `cluster.on(..)`

 `cluster.workers[]` holds all workers (worker pool)

 ## messaging back
+__From the worker script.__

 - `sendToMaster(customKey, customMessage)` -- can be required/imported in the worker to send an event to the master.
 The master will be able to use `workerObj.on('customKey', (msg)=>...)` to receive it.

 # Examples
 check out the `examples.mjs/` and `examples.js/` folders to see some code.
 The `usecase.*` files are rather complete in setting up a cluster.
 The _minimalistic_ versions are not - they lack catching errors.

 # How it works